q3769/semver-maven-plugin/README.md

 mvn semver:increment-minor -Dsnapshot=true
 ```

 increments `1.2.3 into 1.3.0-SNAPSHOT`.
-Note that `snapshot` is just a convenience flag to set the target pre-release
+Note that `snapshot` is a convenience flag to set the target pre-release label
-label as `SNAPSHOT`; this works with all three types of normal version increment - major, minor, and patch.
+as `SNAPSHOT`; this only works as a shorthand after a normal version increment - major, minor, or patch.
 To set
 pre-release label to other verbiage, see examples in the Pre-release and Build Metadata labels section.

 ```